 Group Camping: Two camping areas for organized groups are located along Swamp Trail and are available by advance reservation only.
-One site accommodates up to 25 people; the other accommodates up to 35 people.
-These areas include picnic tables, fire circles and pit toilets.
+One site accommodates up to 20 people; the other accommodates up to 35 people.
+These areas include picnic tables, grills and pit toilets.
 Water and shower facilities are not available.
-This area is accessible by foot only.
-The camping area is approximately 400 yards from the parking area.
+This area is accessible by foot only and located approximately 400 yards from the parking area.

 Education and Events: Rangers hold regularly scheduled educational and interpretive programs about Carolina Beach State Park.
 To search our database of park events, click the Events link on the Park Menu to the left.
 To arrange a special exploration of Carolina Beach State Park for your group or class, contact the park office.